Everything I Read in 2023

 I initially found Norwegian Wood to be quite boring, but it grew on me with time.
 It was lengthy and well-written, but just didn’t fully encapsulate me across the entire story.

-Nonetheless, it was still a solid read and managed to put Murakami’s other works on my radar.
+Nonetheless, it was still a solid read and managed to put Murakami on my radar.
 I liked the fairly grim outlook and dry humour it possessed.
-I’ll be reading more Murakami soon.
+And, truth be told, the more I age and reflect on this novel, my opinion grows more positive towards it.

 Good Children Don’t Kill by Louis Thomas